-One of Kobuk Valley National Park's most iconic sights is the Great Kobuk Sand Dunes rising unexpectedly out of the trees along the southern bank of the Kobuk River.
+One of Kobuk Valley National Park's most iconic sights is the Great Kobuk Sand Dunes rising unexpectedly out of the tundra and trees.
 These dunes – the largest active sand dunes in the Arctic – along with the smaller Little Kobuk Sand Dunes and Hunt River Sand Dunes create 30 square miles of towering sand that would look more at home in the Sahara than 35 miles above the Arctic Circle.

 Relic from the Past

 Kobuk Valley’s sand dunes are a relic of the last Ice Age.
 28,000 years ago, the Earth cooled and glaciers began to form high in the mountains surrounding the valley.
 Over time, the slow, grinding advance and retreat of the glaciers ground the rocks beneath them into a fine sand which was blown by the wind into the sheltered, ice free Kobuk Valley.